 - Work area is kept clean and debris free for safety.

 It’s important that the work environment you provide to your employees is safe for them to carry out their daily job tasks.
+Providing OSHA 10 online training to employees is a proactive way to cultivate a safety-minded company culture and address workplace hazards before they incur a cost.
 Also, keep in mind that you must accompany anyone who has special needs in relation to getting their work done properly on a daily basis.
 A safety inspector will be able to do a complete evaluation and provide the proper feedback if needed.
 From there, be sure to document all issues and address them right away.